Brazilian plane takes on an American military icon

 Heavily updated little by little over the years, the U.S. Air Force is flying the latest model of the C-130J Super Hercules.

-It has new engines and avionics, but the aircraft is the same basic shape that is has flown more than 1.5 million flight hours over 60 years.
+It has new engines and avionics, but the aircraft is the same basic shape that is has flown more than 23 million flight hours over 60 years -- 1.6 million for the C-130J alone.

 And the U.S. military's stamp of approval is no small hurdle to overcome.